armlabstanford/Touch-GS/README.md

 2. Data

     This contains the data in Blender in simulation and on the real robot.
-The format is as follows
+The format is as follows:

     ```